 Follow these steps to connect the cables and boot the host system.
 See Figure 3-1 and Table 3-1 for the location and functional descriptions of the rear panel connectors.
-The next section, "DG5-2 With TVO Cabling" provides some example configurations.

-- 1. Be sure the VBOB power switch at the back of the chassis is in the Off (-) position. - 2.
+- 1. Be sure the VBOB power switch at the back of the chassis is in the Off (o) position. - 2.
 Connect one end of the power cord to the VBOB power plug and the other end of the cord to your AC power source. - 3.
 Connect all other cables as applicable. - 4.
-Turn the VBOB power switch to the On () position. - 5.
+Turn the VBOB power switch to the On (-) position. - 5.
 Boot the SGI host system.